frossm/worldtime/README.md

 `sudo snap install worldtime`  (Assuming snap is installed.
 Ubuntu and most of it's derivatives have it installed by default)

+Secondly, if you will be using the import / export capability, you'll need to give your Worldtime access to your home directory.
+This is done via the following command after Worldtime is installed:

+`sudo snap connect worldtime:home`

 This will install the application into a sandbox where it is separate from other applications.
 Java is even included in the SNAP package so you don't even have to have it elsewhere.

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/worldtime)